phaserjs/phaser/README.md

 * QuadTree.retrieve can now accept either a Sprite with a physics body or a Phaser.Rectangle as its parameter.
 * PluginManager.add now accepts additional parameters and if given a function it will pass them all to the Plugin constructor.
 * Tilemap.getTile has a new nonNull parameter.
 If true it won't return `null` for empty tiles, but will return the actual Tile in that location.
+* Math.interpolateAngles and Math.nearestAngleBetween have been removed for the time being.
+They threw run-time errors previously.

 ### New Features